 Our friends over at On The Bench recently published the below podcast and interview with our very own Louis Garcia.
 In it, he discusses quick wins and how to analyze data when your business don't have a dedicated person to do so.
-The original blog by Julia Short can be found here.
+The original blog was written by Julia Short and is no longer available.

 Download/Listen to the podcast here:

-Media Garcia is a HubSpot Solutions Partner focused on creating growth strategies for small tech/e-commmerce businesses.
+Media Garcia is a HubSpot Solutions Partner focused on creating growth strategies for small tech/e-commerce businesses.

 Q: Working with small businesses, it is important to show value quickly.
 How do you do that?
 What are your methodologies?